Force Git to show login prompt

 remote: Invalid username or password.fatal: Authentication failed for 'https://github.com/foo/bar.git'

-I decided to document this because this happens every once a month or 3 months and I forget what I did last time.
+I decided to document the different approaches that have worked for me because this happens every once a month or 3 months and either I forget what I did last time or the approach that I had followed last time doesn't work anymore for whatever reason.
 So hopefully this post will help you if you're in the same situation as me.

 Credentials Manager